Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 How Investors Can Benefit from Medicare Fraud

-But this type of investing also carries huge social costs which can easily outweigh any individual portfolio gains.
-For example, if an investor makes $5000 by investing in a health care company which benefits from Medicare fraud, but then incurs a $8,000 hospital bill that incorporates the cost of Medicare fraud, that portfolio profit should be reduced to reflect the cost of the fraud.
-Of course, this would be a small reduction, unless the fraud also translates into diminished quality of medical services.
-And based on OECD studies cited earlier in this story, that is certainly the case in the U.S. But in the world of economics and investing, that diminished quality would be considered an externality, unless of course, it directly affected your health treatment.
-Then, it becomes personal, not some abstract concept.
+However, this type of investing also carries substantial social costs that can easily outweigh any individual portfolio gains.
+For example, if an investor makes $5000 by investing in a healthcare company that benefits from Medicare fraud but then incurs an $8,000 hospital bill that incorporates the cost of Medicare fraud, that portfolio profit should be reduced to reflect the cost of the scam.
+Of course, this would be a slight reduction unless the fraud also translates into diminished quality of medical services.

-This is why institutionalized fraud is a good investment for those who have a direct role in delivering health care in the U.S. This is the same system which dominates corporations in the military-industrial, agricultural, pharmaceutical, oil, research and scientific sectors, which all receive huge federal subsidies.
-Yet executives in these industries are not the ones which rail against big government and federal over-reach.The reason is that they are beneficiaries from federal largess and benefit from federal inefficiency and poor financial oversight.
+This is why institutionalized fraud is a good investment for those who directly deliver health care in the U.S. This system dominates corporations in the military-industrial, agricultural, pharmaceutical, oil, research, and scientific sectors, which all receive substantial federal subsidies.
+Yet executives in these industries are not the ones who rail against big government and federal overreach.
+The reason is that they are beneficiaries of federal donations and benefit from federal inefficiency and poor financial oversight.

-So while investors can reap profits in an isolated health care portfolio, as a nation, this institutionalized fraud reduces the standard of living for everyone and for generations to come.
+So, while investors can reap profits in an isolated healthcare portfolio, as a nation, this institutionalized fraud reduces the standard of living for everyone and for generations to come.
 Here’s to your health.

 LEAVE A REPLY